Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 techniques such as ACLs, RRL or DNS64 will be hard or impossible to implement in the nameserver.

-Operators may choose to use a DNS aware proxy such as dnsdist.
+Operators may choose to use a DNS aware proxy such as [dnsdist](https://dnsdist.org) which offer custom options (similar to that proposed in [@I-D.bellis-dnsop-xpf]) to add source information to packets to address this shortcoming.
+It should be noted that such options potentially significantly increase the leaked information in the event of a misconfiguration.

 ## Data at rest on the server